marijnh/Eloquent-JavaScript/20_node.md

 {{index "createServer function", "request function", "event handling", "readable stream"}}

 _Readable ((stream))s_ are a little more involved.
 The `request` argument to the HTTP server's callback is a readable stream.
-Reading from a stream is done using event handlers, rather than methods.
+Reading from a stream is done using event handlers rather than methods.

 {{index "on method", "addEventListener method"}}